-This compact interface offers you 24-bit audio at rates of up to 48khz, plus a mic preamp that runs on phantom power.
+This compact audio interface offers you 24-bit audio at rates of up to 48khz, plus a mic preamp that runs on phantom power.
 You will need at least 34 MB of space and Mac OS 10.5.7 or better.
 Installation is easy.

-The Apogee One is a Perfect portable interface.
+The Apogee One is a Perfect portable audio interface.
 You still get the option for low latency monitoring, and all you have to do is set it up via the Maestro Control Panel.

 The internal mic is not chintzy by any means and offers a clean sound.
-This is a professional interface that can fit in your pocket.
+This is a professional audio interface that can fit in your pocket.

 - 2 in and 2 out Audio Interface complete with built-in mic

-- This light and easy to carry interface that will have your recordings at peak quality even when on the road.
+- This light and easy to carry audio interface that will have your recordings at peak quality even when on the road.

 - Mic included is omnidirectional and music can capture vocals with nothing getting missed.
 The D/A conversion allows the listener to hear every detail without fail.